hove-io/navitia/documentation/navitia.io/source/index.rst

 Have a look at the examples below to learn what API we provide and how to use them.

 .. note::
     The results are paginated to avoid crashing your parser.
-The parameters to get the next or previous page are within the result.
+The parameters to get the next or previous page are within the ``links`` section of the result.

 Examples